BenD2525/the-rescuers-p1/README.md

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-The site was deployed to GitHub pages.
+The site was created in GitPod and deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+From the GitHub repository, navigate to the Settings tab.
+Click 'Pages' under the 'Code and Automation' section.
+From the source section, ensure the branch is set to 'main'.
+Once the main branch has been selected, and the message at the top changes to green, the site has been successfully deployed.

 The live link can be found here - [The Rescuers](https://bend2525.github.io/the-rescuers-p1/)